jsbots/AutoFish/README.md

 <img src="guide_img/arduino.jpg" align="center">
 </p>

-The bot is able to connect to your Arduino Board and use it to emulate a mouse/keyboard device, it will look like a real keyboard or mouse to the OS and the game.
+The bot is able to connect to your Arduino Board/Raspberry Pico W and use it to emulate a mouse/keyboard device, it will look like a real keyboard or mouse to the OS and the game.
 What you need to do to make it possible:

 1. Get an Arduino with an ATmega32U4 on board (any cheap copies for 2-3$ will do too, you can find them on Chinese online markets).
 2. Connect it to your computer.